blockfirm/pine-api/README.md

 ```
 $ npm install
 ```
+5. Configure the API
+Open `src/config.js` and enter your btcd RPC username and password.

-5. Start the API server in development mode:
+6. Start the API server in development mode:
 ```
 $ npm run dev
 ```
-6. Or build it and run in production mode:
+7. Or build it and run in production mode:
 ```
 $ npm run build
 $ npm start